isabella232/data-workbench.en-1/help/home/c-get-started/c-vis/c-met-dim-menus.md

   </tr>
   <tr>
    <td colname="col1"> <p>Hierarchy View </p> </td>
    <td colname="col2"> <p>Changes the current page visualization into a page hierarchy visualization, which displays the pages in a site organized hierarchically by file name and sorted alphabetically.
-See <a href="../../../home/c-get-started/c-analysis-vis/c-tables/c-hier-vews.md#concept-b461183424a841eb94f8143a0eaf9bff" format="dita" scope="local"> Applying Hierarchy Views</a>. </p> </td>
+See <a href="../../../home/c-get-started/c-analysis-vis/c-tables/c-hier-vews.md#concept-b461183424a841eb94f8143a0eaf9bff"> Applying Hierarchy Views</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Layout </p> </td>